Videos show drivers doing illegal ‘donuts’ in downtown Miami, SW Miami-Dade

 Marcos said he hopes nights like this will soon come to a screeching stop.

-“The buildings there, it creates kind of like hallway effect, so the sound really echoes and travels up the buildings,” he said.
+“The buildings there, it creates kind of like a hallway effect, so the sound really echoes and travels up the buildings,” he said.
 “I can hear my neighbors, everybody wake up.
 I can hear their sliding glass doors open and [people] going outside.
 It’s terrible.”

 As of Sunday night, no arrests have been reported.